carbonplan/offsets-db-data/README.md

 ## license

 All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed.
-When possible, the data used by this project is licensed using the [CC-BY-4.0](https://choosealicense.com/licenses/cc-by-4.0/) license.
-We include attribution and additional license information for third party datasets, and we request that you also maintain that attribution if using this data.
+Data associated with this repository are subject to additional [terms of data access](./docs/TERMS-OF-DATA-ACCESS.md).

 ## about us